 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-Now right off the bat, its going to look horrible.
+Now right of the bat, it's going to look horrible.
 That's okay, we can fix this.
-I'll press Shift+Tab in order to hide those right side panels, and I'll press the "m" key to switch back to the rectangular marquee tool.
-Now you want to press Ctrl+T or Cmd+T on a Mac in order to enter the free transform mode.
-And here's our problem right here.
+I'll press Shift+Tab in order to hide those right side panels.
+And I'll press the M key to switch back to the rectangular marquee tool.
+Now, you want to press Ctrl+T or Cmd+T on a Mac in order to enter the Free Transform mode.
+And here's our problem, right here.
 Our width and height values have changed on us.
-And the reason is the layer itself is still the same size, but we increased the size of the shape inside of the smart object, so as a result, it's going to kind of smooshed in there.
+And reason is the layer itself is still the same size, but we increased the size of the shape inside the Smart Object.

 Get unlimited access to all courses for just $25/month.Become a member